HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-09-06-exception-and-log-message-codes.md

 ## Context

-Making log message that help is difficult for various reason.
+Making log messages that are helpful is difficult for various reason.
-You can not be sure which role persona will read them (either administrator, integrator or portal developer).
+You can not be sure which persona will read them (either administrator, integrator or portal developer).
 Therefore, phrasing a good message takes additional thoughts.
 Log messages in general just have a single line of text and some human-readable metadata that are crammed into the same line of text.
-This little space sometimes let out some data that are crucial to find the reason of an error log message.
+Sometimes crucial data is left out of a log message.
 Most log messages are written when an exception is caught.
 Exceptions can have integer codes assigned.
 Exception codes are set on construction, which is in almost all cases the moment they are thrown.